 Types of Hemorrhoid Surgery Include:

 This procedure is more invasive and takes longer to perform than an external thrombectomy, but the hemorrhoid is less likely to reappear.
-It usually only applies to more serious hemorrhoids because it causes much more pain.
+It usually only applies to more severe hemorrhoids because it causes much more pain.

-Side effects of this surgery include pain, urinary tract infections and problems emptying the bladder.
+Side effects of this surgery include pain, urinary tract infections, and problems emptying the bladder.

 How Long Does Recovery Delay?

 The pain of thrombosed hemorrhoids should improve within 7 to 10 days without surgery.
-Regular hemorrhoids should be reduced in a week.
+Chronic hemorrhoids should be reduced in a week.
 It may take a couple of weeks for the tumor to disappear completely.